Search for Cases and Other Legal Resources

-Jose Gomez et al vs Court of Appeals et al
+Jose Gomez vs Court of Appeals

-Judgment Confirms Title – Sec 30 & 32 PD 1529
+G.R.
+No. 77770 – 168 SCRA 503 – Civil Law – Land Titles and Deeds – Judgment Confirms Title – Sec 30 and 32 PD 1529

 A court ruling (Philippine Islands vs Abran) settled that 12 parcels of land belonged to one Consolacion Gomez.
-Consolacion later died and the 12 parcels of land were inherited by Gomez et al – her heirs.
+Consolacion later died and the 12 parcels of land were inherited by Jose Gomez et al – her heirs.
 The heirs agreed to divide the property among them.

 After notice and publication, and there being no opposition to the application, the trial court issued an order of general default.
-On 5 August 1981, the court rendered its decision adjudicating the subject lots in Gomez et al’s favor.
-The decision became final and executory hence the court directed the Chief of the General Land Registration Office to issue the corresponding decrees of registration over the lots adjudicated.
+On August 5, 1981, the court rendered its decision adjudicating the subject lots in Gomez et al’s favor.
+The decision became final and executory hence the court directed the Chief of the General Land Registration Office (GLRO) to issue the corresponding decrees of registration over the lots adjudicated.

 GLRO Chief Silverio Perez opposed the adjudication and petitioned for its setting aside.
 He discovered that the 12 parcels of land were formerly part of a titled land which was already granted by homestead patent in 1929.
 Under the law, land already granted by homestead patent can no longer be the subject of another registration.
 The lower court granted Silverio’s recommendation.